chavarera/PythonScript/DataStructureAndAlgorithm/InsertionOnLinkedList.md

             #Create a New Node
             n_node=Node(data)

-            #assign pointer ofa  new node with the already available pointer of found node
+            #assign pointer of  new node
+	    #with the already available pointer of found node
             n_node.link=n.link

             #Now add pointer of a  founded node with new Node